Preschool, Child, Care, Babysitting. Just All of it.

 And that hurts me because, children should get to be around people who love to be around them!
 Is that not worth paying for?

-I could keep going into all the ways I think and plan and speak around children that reflect my skill.
+I could keep going into all the ways teachers think and plan and speak around children that reflect our skills.
 And all the ways that helps children learn.
 But, it would take a long time.